KEC peak demand, visualized

 Who Benefits Most

-Heat, hot water, range, and appliances all stack together during KEC peak windows.
+Electric heat, hot water, range, and appliances all stack together during KEC peak windows.

-A Level 2 charger can add another 7–10 kW of demand by itself when it overlaps with other loads.
+A Level 2 charger can add another 7-10 kW of demand all by itself when it overlaps with other loads.

 Bigger homes and bigger panels usually mean bigger simultaneous peaks and more exposure to KEC’s demand charge.